Twenty year old Arran from Fort William tells us how the Polar Academy changed his life for the better!

 When I was in high school, I was bullied a lot for being a dancer.
 I thought I had friends, but they left me out, didn’t invite me to things and made fun of me because I was different.
-I am also Dyslexic and have dysgraphia which I found subjects like English, Maths and Science very difficult.
+I am also dyslexic and have dysgraphia which meant I found subjects like English, Maths and Science very difficult.
 I wouldn’t ask for help from the teacher because I was too scared for other people to find out and make fun of me.
-I also got told by my school that I couldn’t get into University as they didn’t believe I could get the grades.
+I also got told by my school that I couldn’t get into university as they didn’t believe I could get the grades.

-Even on the days, I feel down I do my absolute best to keep positive knowing that there are better days to come.
+Even on the days I feel down, I do my absolute best to keep positive knowing that there are better days to come.